Skip to main content Skip to office menu Skip to footer

 K.

-a statement whether the eligible person is currently the subject of any pending or ongoing criminal actions, and, if so, the prosecuting authority, adjudicative authority, or probation authority, and consent for the secretary of state to forward notice of the participant's designated address, to the prosecuting authority, adjudicative authority, or probation authority;
+a statement whether the eligible person is currently the subject of any pending or ongoing criminal actions or offenses, and, if so, the prosecuting authority, adjudicative authority, or probation authority, and consent for the secretary of state to forward notice of the participant's designated address, to the prosecuting authority, adjudicative authority, or probation authority;

 L.